siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 If a language names a "negative-apple," then the named thing is still positive as a unit: one negative-apple is one positive unit of the kind negative-apple.

-The negativity belongs to the label, role, direction, or relation.
+The sign belongs to the label, role, direction, or relation.
 It does not make the existing unit negative.

-There are no negative ultrareals.
+**There are no negative ultrareals.**

-This does not mean a square can never be negative.
-It means a negative square is not produced by a real inner value:
+This does not mean a square-value can never carry a minus sign.
+It means a minus-signed square-value is not produced by a real inner value:

 $$
 (iu)^2 = -u^2
 $$

-So $u^2$ can be negative when $u$ has been rotated into the imaginary direction.
+So $u^2$ can carry a minus sign when $u$ has been rotated into the imaginary direction.
 But the result is not an ultrareal value.
 It is a rotated square-value.

 Changing the sign of the inner value does not create a negative ultrareal: